xylusthemes/import-facebook-events/README.txt

 Import Facebook Events allows you to import facebook events into your WordPress site automatically.
 Automate your Event Marketing using Import Facebook Events plug-in.
 Import Events from Facebook Page, Facebook Event or Facebook Organizations page.
 You can schedule event import so it will be imported/syncronized automatically [Pro]

 Using This plugin you can import facebook event into below listed leading Event Management Plug-ins, which allows you to run imports from facebook right from your dashboard.
-Import Facebook Events bridges the gap between your website and your Facebook events making event management easier.
+Import Facebook Events bridges the gap between your website and your Facebook events making event management easier and it is one of the leading facebook events importer.

 <h3>Import Facebook Events into</h3>